NathanRodet/4obsv-grafana-observability/README.md

 Username : `admin`
 Password : `admin`

+### Add data source

+Add a datasource from : `demo.promlabs.com` it does not require any more configuration.

 ### Add dashboard

 Import a dashboard using the dashboard directory and the .json file.